humanwhocodes/humanfs/docs/decisions.md

 ## Background

-While the `impl` concept is powerful, allowing users to override the `impl` without editing the code it affects, it does come with a price: it's not always clear whether an `Fsx` instance is using the base `impl` or an overridden one.
+While the `impl` concept is powerful, allowing users to override the `impl` without editing the code it affects, it does come with a price: it's not always clear whether an `Hfs` instance is using the base `impl` or an overridden one.
 The `isBaseImpl()` method provides a way to determine this programmatically, but that requires users to call it before proceeding.

 ## Decision